Branches of Legislation: Senate and National Assembly

 Senate Elections

-Senate elections take place in accordance with Article 59 of the Constitution.
-Each of the four provincial assemblies shall elect in the next Senate election twenty-three members from their respective provinces, including fourteen on general seats, four on seats reserved for technocrats, including Ulema, four on seats reserved for women, and one on seats reserved for non-Muslims.
+Senate elections occur pursuant to Article 59 of the Constitution.
+Each of the four provincial assemblies shall elect twenty-three members in the forthcoming Senate election from their respective provinces, comprising fourteen general seats, four technocrat seats, including Ulema, four seats reserved for women, and one seat reserved for non-Muslims.
+Four members are chosen from the Federal Capital: two from general seats, one technocrat, including Aalim, and one woman.
+Non-Muslims are ineligible for election to the 100-seat Senate, which allocates 34 seats for technocrats, women, and Ulemas (Muslim scholars), excluding those from other faiths.

-The Senate is a permanent legislative body which symbolizes a process of continuity in the national affairs.
-The term of its members is six years.
-However, one-half of its members retire every three years.
-A casual vacancy in the Senate, caused by resignation, death, incapacitation, disqualification, or removal of a member, is filled through election by the respective Electoral College, and the member so elected holds office for the unexpired term of the member whose vacancy he has filled.
+The Senate is a permanent legislative institution that represents continuity in national matters.
+The duration of its members’ tenure is six years.
+Nevertheless, fifty percent of its members retire every three years.
+A casual vacancy in the Senate, resulting from resignation, death, incapacitation, disqualification, or removal of a senator, is replaced via election by the corresponding Electoral College, and the chosen member serves for the remainder of the term of the member whose vacancy has been filled.

 Term